 In vehicles and/or containers with regulated temperatures, careful planning is required/ must be executed/ to ensure that products that have similar temperature requirements are stored in the same compartment/ container.
 Careful planning should also avoid putting products emitting ethylene in the same space as products that are sensitive to ethylene (see annex ?).

-3.2.a Vehicles packaging and unitizing
+3.2.a Use proper vehicles, packaging and unitizing

-Vehicles should have a good suspension system to avoid excessive shocks of the cargo (including good tyres, tyre air, springs, shock absorbers).
+Vehicles should have a good suspension system to avoid excessive shocks, or alternatively, a good means of cushioning products during ground transportation.

 Proper temperature management demands proper air circulation through airflow management, proper packaging and unitization and cargo space management.